Resources for Every Learning Style

 - All Kinds of Minds: Offers video clips that provide a better understanding of the learning process, plus strategies for developing proficiency in math, reading, and writing.
 Click on the “Parents” tab.

-- The National Middle School Association: Features advice and articles about the middle-school population.
+- Association for Middle Level Education: Features advice and articles about the middle-school population.

 - Discovering Your Child’s Learning Style by Mariaemma Willis, M.S., and Victoria Kindle Hodson, M.A.: A workbook to help you analyze your child’s style.